 Audit Program

-Included in each audit are all campaign statements filed by all candidates for elective office, from statewide offices to local jurisdictions, as well as all reports filed by lobbying firms and lobbyist employers.
+The Audits and Assistance Division conducts an ongoing program of mandatory and discretionary audits as permitted by the Political Reform Act (the Act).
+Audits include campaign statements filed by all candidates for elective offices, statewide offices and local jurisdictions, as well as all reports filed by lobbying firms and lobbyist employers.
 Statements filed by state ballot measure committees and state general purpose committees are also included.
-The majority of the audits authorized under the Act are conducted by a special unit of the Franchise Tax Board (FTB) and the findings, known as audit reports, are sent to the FPPC.
-The FPPC is responsible for auditing the statements filed by candidates for state controller, state Board of Equalization, and the Board of Administration of the Public Employees’ Retirement System.
+The majority of the audits authorized under the Act are conducted by a special unit of the Franchise Tax Board (FTB).
+The FTB audit reports are sent to the FPPC for review by the FPPC Enforcement Division.
+The FPPC is responsible for auditing the statements filed by candidates for State Controller, State Board of Equalization, the Board of Administration of the Public Employees’ Retirement System, and contractual audits of local jurisdictions.

 All candidates and committees are required to keep detailed accounts, records, bills, and receipts as necessary to prepare their campaign statements and reports.
 These are the records that will be requested and must be produced in response to a notice that the FPPC or FTB is conducting an audit of your campaign.
 Regulation 18401 details the Required Recordkeeping for most campaigns.